MultiSafepay/docs/content/payment-methods/e-invoicing.md

 ## Expiration and extensions

 You define the expiration period for the order, up to a maximum of 180 days (including extensions).
-If the order is not at least [partially shipped](#partially-ship-order) within this period, it is cancelled and [refunded](#refunds).
+If the order is not at least [partially shipped](#partially-ship-order) within this period, it is canceled and [refunded](#refunds).

 <details id="how-to-extend-an-order">
 <summary>How to extend an order</summary>